Skip to main content

 7 kW home charger~6 hours~9.5 hours

-A 7 kW charger easily handles a full overnight charge for either model.
-Even the larger 62 kWh battery completes a 20–80% top-up in under 6 hours — plug in when you get home and it's done before midnight.
+A 7 kW charger handles a full overnight on either model.
+Even the 62 kWh pack completes a 20–80% top-up in under six hours — plug in after work, done before midnight.

 What Does It Cost to Charge a Nissan Leaf at Home?